rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 #### Using the `contextTrg`

-@TODO

-We can use the `contextTrg` input to switch back from any template to display the actual value. e.g. from the complete template back to the value display
+We can use the `contextTrg` input to set any context.
+It combines the functionality of `suspenseTrg`, `completeTrg` and `errorTrg` in a convenient way.

 ```typescript
  @Component({